-In today’s post, we will have a detailed look at their troubleshooting for which we perform troubleshooting for a two-stage capacitively coupled amplifier.
-About two-stage capacitively coupled amplifier we discussed with detail in a multistage amplifier.
+In today’s post, we will have a detailed look at amplifier troubleshooting for which we perform troubleshooting for a two-stage capacitively coupled amplifier.
+About the two-stage capacitively coupled amplifier we discussed with detail in a multistage amplifier.
 So let’s get started with How to Troubleshoot Amplifier Circuits.

 How to Troubleshoot Amplifier Circuits